OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 - Can't have event listeners registered on the object returned by `XMLHttpRequest.upload`.
 - Can't use `ReadableStream` objects in requests.

+To enable your event-based add-in to make CORS request, you must add the add-in and its JavaScript file to a well-known URI.
+For guidance on how to configure this resource, see [Enable single sign-on (SSO) or cross-origin resource sharing (CORS) in your event-based Outlook add-in](use-sso-in-event-based-activation.md).

 > [!NOTE]
-> Full CORS support is available in Outlook on the web, Mac, and Windows (starting in version 2201, build 16.0.14813.10000).
+> Full CORS support is available in Outlook on the web, Mac, and Windows (starting in Version 2201, Build 16.0.14813.10000).

 ## See also